MartinPacker/Db2-DDF-Analysis-Tool/README.md

 The output from this will be two Comma-Separated-Value members of the reporting data set - SUMSSIDS and SUMCORRS.
 A reasonable step would be to download these and import them into a spreadsheet, where you could sort them on a number of columns and report on them.
 (This repository doesn't currently contain any workstation code.)

+One technique of note is to concatenate further symbols to the SYMNAMES DD.
+The symbols beginning with `_` are as a result of the INREC statement.
+To make this work you need to have a `POSITION,1` statement before these symbols.

 ## Tailoring